laderast/BMI535slides/06_HBase.md

 - Your data can be sparse (not all rows will have the same column entries)
 - Data is sorted by row key

+# How is the Data Stored?

+HBase is made for distributed file systems, in particular, Hadoop.

 # HBase is a little primitive

 Compared to Relational Databases, we often use *denormalized* data because it is faster to access